 Alpine or Equatorial, waterproof or lightweight?
 These are the factors to consider for the type of camping you will be enjoying.

 If you are headed into the snow and below-freezing temperatures then a specialty sleeping bag will be needed.
-Rest assured (yes, I know) no matter where you intend to camp there is a sleeping bag for you.
 Check the current price.

 Handy Hint #4: Take a minute to clear away rocks, pine cones, branches etc. before erecting your tent.
 There’s nothing worse than rolling over in the middle of the night and trying to sleep on a rock!